Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

 happened.
 I can then drill down into each hit to identify the important ones.

-This processing is called `Stacking`.
-Velociraptor has an inbuilt stacking feature within the GUI - this is available on any table!
+This type of processing is called `Stacking`.
+Velociraptor has an inbuilt stacking feature within the GUI - it is available on any table!

 ![Stacking hits by Title](hayabusa_stack_1.svg)

 First I sort by one of the table columns - This will select the column I want to stack on.
 In this case, I will sort by the Rule Title.
 Once the table is sorted, the GUI shows the stacking button.
-Clicking the stacking button shows the stacking dialog for this table.
+Clicking the stacking button shows the stacking overview for this table.

 ![Inspecting unique rules](hayabusa_stack_2.svg)